Viktor Ambartsumian: Recognition

 In 1977 Subrahmanyan Chandrasekhar stated: "My own impression has always been that he was, when he was in his prime, one of the most perceptive and elegant of astronomers."
 Chandrasekhar opined in 1988:

 Academician Ambartsumian’s realm does not divide astronomy and astrophysics into its conventional parts: theoretical and observational.
 He is an astronomer par excellence. [...]
 There can be no more than two or three astronomers in this century who can look back on a life so worthily devoted to the progress of astronomy.

 In Armenia

-After he visited Byurakan for the First Soviet-American Conference on Communication with Extraterrestrial Intelligence in 1971, William H. McNeill wrote that Ambartsumian is a "world famous astronomer and a man of enormous local prestige."
+After his visit to Armenia in 1971, William H. McNeill wrote that Ambartsumian enjoys "enormous local prestige."
 One of the "modern icons of Armenian pride," Ambartsumian is recognized as the most prominent scientist in 20th century Armenia, and the most important since the seventh century polymath Anania Shirakatsi.
 Fadey Sargsyan, Ambartsumian's successor as President of the Armenian Academy of Sciences, stated in 1998 that he went "beyond the limits of his scientific fields and in his own lifetime [became] a great national figure."

 On 11 October 1994 Armenia's President Levon Ter-Petrosyan awarded Ambartsumian the title of a National Hero of Armenia for his scientific work of international significance, science administration and patriotic activism.
 His official obituary was signed by Armenia's president, government and parliament.